NFS Share

 Overview

-In this guide, we will see how to expose directories on Cloudron via NFS.
+This guide explains how to expose directories on Cloudron via NFS.

 Install NFS Server